medvied/mze/mze.rst

   - list

-    - instance: 'any', 'all' or UUID
+    - instance: 'any', 'all', UUID or nothing
     - record: record UUID to get info about specific record, nothing to get all records
     - version: version UUID to get a specific record version info, nothing or 'all' to get all record versions
     - result: json with all record that match criteria.
 Empty dict if there are no such records.

+  - put

+    - instance: 'any', 'all', UUID or nothing
+    - record: record UUID (to put a specific record) or nothing (to assign new UUID)
+    - version: nothing (for now)

 - parameters